 Arthritis can affect your day-to-day activities, especially when it affects your hands and fingers.
 You can no longer prepare meals and go about your duties due to the excruciating pain and stiffness of these joints.

 But how can you relieve arthritic hand pain?

-Here, we have prepared some expert ways to go about it in a bid to ease your way into going about with your day to day activities normally.
+Here, we have prepared some expert ways to go about it in a bid to ease your way into going about your day-to-day activities normally.

-This is an excellent place to start from if you are experiencing pains in your fingers according to Medical News Today.
-You can get various over the counter non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen.
-The drugs will reduce these pains and allow them to function normally, for mild cases.
+This is an excellent place to start if you are experiencing pains in your fingers according to Medical News Today.
+You can get various over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen.
+The drugs will reduce these pains and allow them to function normally, in mild cases.